ctmakro/http-predict/README.md

 $ node index.js

 ```
 to start the server.
+Windows users may doubleclick on `run_server.bat`.

 Now direct your browser to `localhost:3000`.

 Oh and, check the demo at <https://bbs.kechuang.org/static/tracker/>